Kaktushose/jda-commands/wiki/docs/misc/reflection.md

 ## Descriptor
 A `Descriptor` takes a `Class` as input and transforms it into a <ClassDescription>.
-Descriptors can also be registered using the <com.github.kaktushose.jda.commands.guice.Implementation>
+Descriptors can also be registered using the <io.github.kaktushose.jdac.guice.Implementation>
 annotation.
 Alternatively, register them at the JDA-Commands Builder.

 ```java